Package | Version | Title | Description |

 │ └── R.css

-│ └── leprechaun.jpg
+│ └── leprechaun-logo.png

 └── app.R

-won’t be installed with the source code.
+are installed from the source code.

 Recap